DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

   }
   ```

-## First run
+# First run

 Nextcloud needs few minutes to start, then there is the initial configuration.
-Creating adming account and giving the database details as set in the `.env` file
+Creating admin account and giving the database details as set in the `.env` file

 ![first-run-pic](https://i.imgur.com/EygHgKa.png)

-## Security & setup warnings
+# Security & setup warnings

 Nextcloud has status check in *Settings > Administration > Overview*</br>
 There are likely several warnings on a freshly spun container.